-Zayn Malik, Father Yaser’s Ethnicity Is A 2017 Brit Awards Question
+Zayn Malik, Father Yaser Malik’s Ethnicity Is A 2017 Brit Awards Question

 The fact that Zayn Malik is still making music and getting awards is likely to be pleasing to his father.

-In 2015, it was reported that Zayn Malik’s dad was not very impressed that he quit One Direction, according to US Weekly.
+In 2015, it was reported that Zayn Malik’s dad was not very impressed that he quit One Direction, according to Us Weekly.
 Interestingly, it was Zayn Malik’s mother that gave him the advice to “follow your heart” when he asked her if he should quit One Direction, according to Mirror.

 Other ways that Zayn Malik has attempted to impress his father is by writing a song in Urdu for his Mind of Mine album called “Flower,” according to Rolling Stone.
-Zayn Malik allegedly set up the song to remind his father of a famous singer Yaser Malik loves named Nusrat Fateh Ali Khan.
+Zayn Malik allegedly set up the song to remind his father of a famous singer named Nusrat Fateh Ali Khan.

 [Feature Image by Kevin Winter/Getty Images]